-Home remodels, while ultimately beneficial to your home's resale value, are famously beneficial to Advil's stock prices.
-The conception, design, and planning phases are all tremendously exciting - not to mention finally seeing the end result - but the messy segments in-between can not only be disruptive to your family's day-to-day, but could potentially put a spotlight on otherwise unknown problems with your home's existing construction materials and infrastructure.
+The conception, design, and planning phases of home remodels are all tremendously exciting - not to mention finally seeing the end result.
+However, the messy segments in-between can not only be disruptive to your family's day-to-day, but could potentially put a spotlight on otherwise unknown problems with your home's existing construction materials and infrastructure.

 Don't Install Cabinets Before the Sink

 Because the pipe comes in through a specific location in the wall (unless you want to spend the money to change that), you should select a sink and surround that fits your area before making a decision about the type and style of cabinets you want.
 If you're using a cabinet installer, it's a good idea to involve them in the selection process.